mattermost/mattermost-developer-documentation/site/content/integrate/marketplace-submissions/_index.md

   - /extend/plugins/community-plugin-marketplace/s
 ---

-The {{<newtabref title="Mattermost Web Marketplace" href="https://mattermost.com/marketplace/">}} supports discovery, installation, and updates of extensions of the Mattermost platform.
+The {{<newtabref title="Mattermost web Marketplace" href="https://mattermost.com/marketplace/">}} supports discovery, installation, and updates of extensions of the Mattermost platform.
 If you have built a plugin, app, playbook, integration, or tool that helps other users get more from Mattermost, the web Marketplace is a great way to get feedback on your contribution and help make it more popular.
-Once your submission is accepted to the Web Marketplace, Mattermost will also send you swag!
+Once your submission is accepted to the web Marketplace, Mattermost will also send you swag!

 All contributions are eligible following a review from our team.
 Apps and plugins that have been thoroughly reviewed by Mattermost will be eligible for our in-product marketplace as well with some additional requirements.
 Our in-product Marketplace enables customers to install and manage their apps and plugins directly within the product.